Things to Consider in Start-up Employment Agreements

-In the early years of a start-up, compensation often consists of low salaries with higher proportions of equity-based compensation or bonuses if/when certain growth targets are met.
+In the early years of a start-up, compensation often consists of low salaries with higher proportions of equity-based compensation or bonuses if/when certain growth targets are met or funding is secured.
 If a start-up is successful, these types of incentive compensation can involve large amounts of money.
 Without clarity on the terms under which incentive compensation will be earned and paid, disputes can result in expensive legal challenges.

 We recommend being specific regarding: